elsalmi/MusiGAN/README.md

 	3. The notes were then converted into a list of corresponding integer indices (as Neural Networks handle numerical data better than categorical data) <br />
 	4. Feed into network <br />

-## Results
+## Results &amp; Findings

-Many online tutorials online exist that show you how to generate music using RNN models.
+-- Many online tutorials online exist that show you how to generate music using RNN models.
 I used these as a springboard in order to kickstart my project.
 In addition to  Having built many models sing different hyperprameters, it became clear to me that generating music GANs, generated better results.
 I shall be going over the model details duirng the presentation.

-Furthermore, I shall aim to utilize majenta.js in order to showcase my model genereating music in real time.
+Furthermore, I shall aim to utilize majenta.js in order to showcase my model generating music in real time.

+-- I found that myself leaning towards GANs and their output for two main reasons: a) They were much faster to train b) I was getting repetitive notes using LSTM/GRU.
+In terms of model evaluation, I found it interesting to listen to the different outputs and comparing them to one another, irrespective of score.
+I placed less emphasis on some numerical metric and more effort into trying to manipulate the output as much as I can.
+Irrespective of the model used, the actual output itself, I believe, would need a fair amount of human manipulation in order to turn it into "music"

+-- Preprocessing the data has a substantial effect on model performance, i.e. note frequency, rhythm pattern, etc. However, this sort of data manipulation would specific be specific to the data/instrument being fed into the network; such modifications may not be appropriate for another dataset/instrument.

+## Future Work

+In the future i would like to work some more on  building a more robust GAN model but with a greater emphasis on the output, i.e. generate two MIDI sequences, transpose one of them, and then play them using instruments.
+For some reason, I have been unsuccessful in generating music using other instruments than the piano using Music21's instrument library.
+I would like to see if the instrument library can be somehow configured into our model.
+Furthermore, suppose we have a track with two instruments playing simultaneously in one track, would it be possible to somehow train a isolate the two instruments, feed them into their respective models, but still somehow link both of them together?
+Perhaps assigning some evaluation metric could be utilized in order for the two models to take one another into account during training.